 Higher Education Diploma (Eksjö Campus) (2 year programmes): 120,000 per academic year.

 Master's programmes (1 year programmes): SEK 117,000 per academic year (web based).

 Students with citizenship in a country outside the EU, EEA and Switzerland are required to pay a SEK 900 (approximately EUR 100) application fee.
 You pay one application fee, regardless of how many programmes or courses you apply for during the current admission period.

-After placing an online application, students should send all supporting documents directly to Jönköping University Admissions, within 2 weeks, or by the latest, May 1, to be considered if places are still available.
+After placing an online application, students should send all supporting documents directly to Jönköping University Admissions, within 2 weeks.

 Note: If you are applying to multiple Swedish universities, you may prefer to use universityadmissions.se, the national admission system (which is open from October 16- January 15).
 However, if only applying to us, we strongly recommend our local admission.

 The application fee must be paid when the application is submitted (please follow the Instructions for Application).
 Tuition fees are paid to the university directly.
 The payment is divided into equal installments; one payment per semester.
 The first installment of tuition fee is paid before the application for a residency permit can be approved.